AhmedAsim-31/AhmedAsim-69/README.md

 - 🎮 My hobies are playing video games and sports

 ## My stack:
-- 2+ years of experience in Flutter
+- 5+ years of experience in React Native
-- 3+ years of experience in React Native
+- 3+ years of experience in Flutter
 - HTML/CSS, Javascript
 - Git, CI/CD